 the treatment.
 You may need to wear compression stockings.
 This is to help prevent

 the clot from forming again.
-It can also help prevent a new one from forming.
+It can also help prevent a new clot from forming.

 You should stop smoking.
-This will lower your risks of blood clots forming in the
+It will lower your risks of blood clots forming in the future.

 Your healthcare provider will keep track of your health after you go home.
 You’ll

 have follow-up appointments.
-Your healthcare provider may check on your blood vessels
+Your healthcare provider may examine your blood vessels

 with an imaging test called a venogram.
-Make sure to keep all of your follow-up appointments.
+Make sure to keep all your follow-up appointments.

-This will help your healthcare provider can keep track of your progress.
+It will help your healthcare provider keep track of your progress.

-Follow all of your healthcare provider’s instructions.
+Follow all your healthcare provider’s instructions.
 This includes any advice about

 medicines, exercise, and wound care.